dspinellis/latex-advice/README.md

 * Avoid referencing floating environments by name (e.g. `see Figure~\ref{fig:foo}`);`\Cref` can create that for you:
   `see~\Cref{fig:foo}`.
-* Label names should be self-descriptive.
+* Use self-descriptive label names.
   For example, use `tab:statResults` rather than  `table1`.
   Use the `tab:` prefix when labelling tables, the `fig:` prefix  when labelling figures, and